 University College Cork is committed to being a fully inclusive global university which actively recruits, supports and retains colleagues from all sectors of society.
-Equality, Diversity and Inclusion (EDI) are core values under our UCC 2022 Plan.
+Equality, Diversity and Inclusion (EDI) is a Key Enabler under UCC's 2023-2028 Strategic Plan.
 UCC recruitment practices have equality of opportunity for all applicants at their core.
 In Tables 12-14, the staff profile can be seen illustrating a large community distinguishing between the different staff categories, the cumulative headcount and full-time equivalency and gender distribution.